birabittoh/flounder/README.md

 `go build`

 To run locally, you can use the example-config.toml to start a test server.
-Easy!

 `./flounder -c example-config.toml serve`

+After creating an account, you can activate it at the command line with:

+./flounder -c example-config.toml activate-user [your-username]

 ## Deploying

 For the Http(s) server, you have two options:

-1. Expose the flounder server to the internet directly
+1. Expose the flounder server to the internet directly (I have not tested this extensively and probably don't recommend it)
 2. Route the flounder server through a reverse proxy

-This will determine how you set the values in flounder.toml
+For TLS, you'll need to configure a wildcard cert via, for example, LetsEncrypt, that matches [any-subdomain].[your-host].
+Over gemini, self-signed certs are handled automatically.

+I have not extensively tested the self-hosting capabilities, but making it easy to self-host Flounder for either a single or multi-user instance is a goal of mine.
+Email me if you encounter issues or would like guidance.

 ## Admin